 Following the manufactures instructions scatter slug pellets thinly around vulnerable plants, such as seedlings, vegetables and young shoots on herbaceous plants.
 It is important store pellets safely and scatter them thinly as they can harm other wildlife, pets and young children if eaten in quantity.

-There are two types of pellet available to the gardener; those that contain metaldehyde (e.g., Bayer Ultimate Slug and Snail Killer, Deadfast Slug Killer, Doff Slug Killer Blue Mini Pellets, Westland Eraza Slug and Snail Killer) or ferric phosphate (e.g. Growing Success Advanced Slug Killer, Bayer Garden Slug Killer, Bayer Organic Slug Bait, Vitax Slug Rid, Doff Super Slug Killer, Sluggo Slug & Snail Killer, SlugClear Ultra3).
-Ferric phosphate is approved for use by organic growers and is relatively non-toxic to vertebrate animals.
+There are two types of pellet available to the gardener; those that contain metaldehyde (e.g., Ultimate Slug and Snail Killer, Deadfast Slug Killer, Doff Slug Killer Blue Mini Pellets, Westland Eraza Slug and Snail Killer) or ferric phosphate (e.g. Growing Success Advanced Slug Killer, Solabiol Garden Slug Killer, Vitax Slug Rid, Doff Super Slug Killer, Sluggo Slug & Snail Killer, SlugClear Ultra3).
+Ferric phosphate is approved for use by organic growers.
+To protect children and pets pellets must be used as directed.

 Most plants, once established, will tolerate some slug damage and control measures can be discontinued.

 Pesticides for gardeners (Adobe Acrobat pdf document outlining pesticides available to gardeners)